Tilicho Peak Expedition - 35 Days

 Various permits need to be issued for the Tilicho Peak Expedition:

-1. Annapurna Conservation Area Permit (ACAP): This permit is for the regulation of the admission to the Annapurna Conservation Area but free access to endangered species, cultural site in the region and Wildlife Regulatory Act of Nepal.
+1. Annapurna Conservation Area Permit (ACAP): This permit is for the regulation of admission to the Annapurna Conservation Area, but provides free access to endangered species, cultural sites in the region, and the Wildlife Regulatory Act of Nepal.
 It can be collected from the NTB in Kathmandu or from the ACAP counter at Besisahar, where the trek starts for the Annapurna Circuit.

-3. Climbing Permit: However, to reach the top of the mountain, there is a necessity to obtain the Tilicho Peak climbing permit.
+3. Climbing Permit: However, to reach the top of the mountain, it is necessary to obtain the Tilicho Peak climbing permit.
 This permit is issued by the NMA on application, with payment of the fee and completion of the formalities regarding the itinerary of the climbing, the team, and proof of insurance.

 Tips for the Tilicho peak expedition

-Below are some key tips that have made Tilicho Peak Expedition successful and enjoyable:
+Below are some key tips that have made the Tilicho Peak Expedition successful and enjoyable:

 • Acclimatize Properly: The proper ways of acclimatization will help to get rid of altitude sickness.
 Take it easy during the trek, and go up slowly, allowing your body to acclimate to higher altitudes.

-• Physical Preparation: Start regular cardio and strength training a few months prior to the expedition.
+• Physical Preparation: Start regular cardio and strength training a few months before the expedition.
 Hiking, running, and cycling will help you develop the stamina required for the trek and climb.

 • Hydrate: Drink plenty of water during the journey.
 Failure to rehydrate adversely impacts performance and acclimatization.
 At all times, when taking water, always purify using tablets or filters.